Skip to content

 Sidechain sessions are automatically filtered from the dashboard because they are usually noise.
 A Task tool sub-agent session might contain only a single “Warmup” message and provides no useful context in the session list.

 This filtering has a practical consequence for schedule configuration: herdctl defaults resume_session: false in schedule configuration.
 Setting it to true causes Claude Code to mark the resumed session as a sidechain, which hides it from the dashboard.
-If you need session continuity, use persistent mode instead of resume_session: true.
+Only enable resume_session: true when you need the continuity and are comfortable with the resumed session not appearing in the dashboard’s session list.

 Sessions are given human-readable names for display in the dashboard and CLI.
 The naming follows a priority order: